Keir Starmer: Shadow portfolios

 Starmer was appointed to Corbyn's Shadow Cabinet as Shadow Home Office Minister in September 2015.
-He resigned from this role in June 2016 as part of the widespread Shadow Cabinet resignations in protest at Corbyn's leadership following the 2016 EU Referendum result.
-Following Corbyn's re-election at the September 2016 leadership election, Starmer accepted a new post from Corbyn as Shadow Secretary of State for Exiting the European Union.
-In this role, Starmer questioned Theresa May and HM Government's destination for the UK outside of the EU, as well as calling for Brexit plans to be made public and supporting a proposed Second Referendum on Brexit.
-Following defeat at the 2019 general election, Corbyn announced that he would not lead Labour at the next general election after "a process of reflection".
-Starmer began to distance himself from Corbyn's leadership and many of the policies put forward at the general election, later revealing in 2024 that he was "certain that we would lose the 2019 election".
+He resigned from this role in June 2016 as part of the mass Shadow Cabinet resignations in protest at Corbyn's leadership following the 2016 EU Referendum result.
+Following Corbyn's re-election as leader in September 2016, Starmer accepted a new post from Corbyn as Shadow Secretary of State for Exiting the European Union.
+In this role, Starmer questioned May and her first ministry's destination for the UK outside of the EU, as well as calling for Brexit plans to be made public and supporting a proposed second referendum on Brexit.
+Following Labour's defeat at the 2019 general election, Corbyn announced that he would not lead Labour at the next general election after "a process of reflection".
+Starmer began to distance himself from Corbyn's leadership and many of the policies put forward at the general election, later saying in 2024 that he was "certain that we would lose the 2019 election".